Claudio-Bacelete/Claudio-Bacelete/README.md

 👋 My name is Cláudio Bacelete.
 I'm a Brazilian Fullstack Developer, a Tech Enthusiast, and currently studying Software Architecture to take my skills to the next level.

-📕 Graduated in Computer Engineering at PUC Minas Gerais
+📕 Graduated in Computer Engineering at PUC Minas Gerais.

-💻 Working as developer since 2020, trying to improve myself a little everyday
+💻 Working as developer since 2020, trying to improve myself a little everyday.

 😅 These are my personal repositories, so it's not always up to date with what I'm working on currently.